Information about Selonia Military Training Area

 The main infrastructure facilities planned for the second phase are:

-In September 2025, the Cabinet of Ministers supported the partial second phase development of the Selonia Military Training Area within the framework of a private-public partnership.
-Accordingly, the Ministry of Defence has concluded an agreement with the state joint stock company “State Real Estate" to ensure the implementation of the project.
+Since the Cabinet of Ministers supported the partial second phase development of the Selonia Military Training Area within the framework of a private-public partnership September 2025, accordingly, the Ministry of Defence has concluded an agreement with the state joint stock company “State Real Estate" to ensure the implementation of this project.

 Benefits of the residents of Aizkraukle and Jēkabpils region from the creation of Selonia military training area